yvonneyanng/yvonneyanng/README.md

 ## Hi, Yvonne here 👋
 I'm currently studying IT with a focus on software development.
-My projects often blend creative tech with systems thinking: from developing tools across web, mobile, and 3D environments to building real-time telemetry for a Formula SAE race car.
+I like to build projects that blend creativity and tech, from small apps across web, mobile, animation sequence in 3D environments, to bigger system like real-time telemetry for a Formula SAE race car.
-I’m especially drawn to workflows that connect art and engineering — and I’m learning how creative processes and technical pipelines can support each other.

 ## 🧰 Tech Stack Overview